 Founded in 1972, AIN Publications is an independent media company focused on the aviation sector.
 Our stated mission is “To provide timely, accurate and balanced aviation and aerospace news, analysis and data around the world.”
 We accomplish this mission by employing a dedicated staff of experts in their respective fields.
 We adhere to strict guidelines of ethics and good-practices, a policy that has made AIN Publications one of the most trusted sources for aviation news in the world.

 Our products and publications consist of the following:

 Aviation International News is a monthly trade publication focused on the business aviation market and packed full of news, features, special reports and survey results.
 Aviation International News is delivered in printed and digital format to more than 38,000 qualified readers around the world.

-AINalerts is an e-newsletter that is emailed four times a week, Monday through Thursday.
+AINalerts is an e-newsletter that is emailed five times a week, Monday through Friday.
 Consisting of eight to 12 self-contained short articles, each issue of AINalerts keeps subscribers up-to-date on everything that is happening in business aviation.

 AINonline ranks as one of the leading websites for all types of aviation news worldwide.
 At AINonline.com our journalists from around the world cover all sectors of the aviation industry, from business aviation to air transport to defense and unmanned aerial vehicles.
 At AINonline.com you can also find our in-depth special reports and content from our on-site products.

 AIN’s Airshow News & Convention News daily issues are published on-site at the world’s most prestigious aviation airshows and conventions every year.
 At each event, our team works round-the-clock to produce three or four full-size magazines filled with news, announcements and in-depth analyses.
 The magazines are distributed free to all event attendees and to dozens of area hotels.
 Digital copies of the issues are available on ISSUU.com.

 - HAI Convention News [at Heli-Expo]